2000 Cork Junior A Hurling Championship

 The 2000 Cork Junior A Hurling Championship was the 103rd staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 7 October 2000 and ended on 12 November 2000.
+The championship ran from 7 October to and 12 November 2000.

-On 12 November 2000, Nemo Rangers won the championship following a 2-8 to 1-10 defeat of Ballinhassig in the final.
-This was their first championship title in the grade.
+The final was played on 12 November 2000 at Páirc Uí Chaoimh in Cork, between Nemo Rangers and Ballinhassig, in what was their first ever meeting in the final.
+Nemo Rangers won the match by 2–08 to 1–10 to claim their first ever championship title.

-Nemo's Mark Cotter was the championship's top scorer with 1-14.
+Mark Cotter was the championship's top scorer with 1–14.